Yatra

+A tīrtha-yātrā is a pilgrimage to a sacred site.
+Yatri is the term for anyone who undertakes the yatra.

 In present times, yatras are highly organized affairs, with specialized tourism companies catering to yatris.
 State governments are sometimes involved in the organization of annual yatras, stipulating numbers, registering yatris, and regulating yatri traffic.
 The Hindu sacred month of Shravan is also the time of the annual Kanwar Yatra, the annual pilgrimage devotees of Shiva, known as Kanwaria, make to Hindu pilgrimage places of Haridwar, Gaumukh and Gangotri in Uttarakhand to obtain water from the Ganges River.
 In 2003, 55 lakh (5.5 million) pilgrims visited Haridwar.
 Other Tirtha pilgrimages are Char Dham Yatra, which involves Badrinath, Kedarnath, Gangotri, and Yamunotri; Amarnath yatra in Jammu and Kashmir.

 There are numerous pilgrimage sites in India and elsewhere.

 Types of yatras

+Reasons for going on a yatra may be in response to one's prayers being fulfilled.

 In order of importance, in India there are 7 Sapta Puri holy cities, 4 Dhams (Char Dham) and 12 Jyotirlings devoted to Shiva, 51 Shakti Pithas devoted to the feminine manifestation of the god, and the important Rama circuit (Ayodhya, Chitrakoot, Hampi and Rameswaram) and Krishna circuit (Braj, Kurukshetra and Dwarka).